reviewboard/rbtools/docs/rbtools/rbt/configuration/users.rst

 **Default:** ``False``

 RBTools uses cookies to manage Review Board login sessions.
-By defaut, if RBTools has stored cookies for both a domain and a parent domain (e.g., ``staging.rb.example.com`` and ``rb.example.com``), both cookies may be passed, and this may interfere with authentication.
+By default, if RBTools has stored cookies for both a domain and a parent domain (e.g., ``staging.rb.example.com`` and ``rb.example.com``), both cookies may be passed, and this may interfere with authentication.